scoopex/mysql_extend/README.md

 ```

 The directory "zabbix" contains a example zabbix monitoring template which measures and notifies.
-The template was created for zabbix release 1.8.

 Installation:
  * Install "mysql_extend" on the zabbix-server or zabbix-proxy (make install)